justin-fe/Arduino-Project-BlueBot-2025/README.md

 ## 🔧 To Do

 - Add ultrasonic sensor for obstacle detection
-- Add photos and videos of the robot in action

 ## 🙌 Credits

-Thank you to Joel Trudeau for organizing and providing us with necessary material!
+Thank you to Joel Trudeau and Dawson College for organizing and providing us with necessary material!
 It was very fun to assemble and code.